Horizon-test-org/horizon-sdv-tst/README.md

 #### Creating a Service Account
 1. Under IAM and Admin, navigate to Service Accounts and click on CREATE SERVICE ACCOUNT
 2. Provide `github-sa` as the name for the Service Account.
-3. Now, add Roles which are required for this usecase as mentioned in the above Prerequisites section.
+3. Now, add Owner Role to the Service Account.
 4. Click on save, your Service Account has now been created successfully.

 #### Binding Service Account to the Workload Identity Provider